 Welcome to Two Ash Stables

 Two Ash Stables provides Equine Assisted Psychotherapy (EAP) in the beautiful Derbyshire countryside on the outskirts of Chesterfield.
 It is a collaborative venture between psychotherapists, equine specialists, three horses, a mule and a pony.

 We follow the EAGALA model of practise, an American charity and training organisation which sees the herd, an equine specialist and a psychotherapist hold the sessions together.
 Alexandra Graves is also trained in the LEAP Method of practise She combines both modalities in the sessions she offers solely with the herd.

 What is Equine Assisted Psychotherapy?

-EAP involves individuals, young people, couples, families or a group interacting with one to four of the herd, depending on personal choice, in ground based activities.
+EAP involves individuals, young people, couples, families or a group interacting with one to five of the herd, depending on personal choice, in ground based activities.
 This is followed by time to reflect, process and maybe talk about what happened.
 It is a short term experiential client led therapy.
 No experience of horses is necessary and no riding is involved.